 What are manipulators afraid of?

-Perhaps you have a coworker or boss who is a skilled manipulator.
-Or maybe there is a family member, spouse, or adult child who uses manipulation tactics to get their way with you or other family members.
+Sometimes the manipulator in our life is a boss or coworker.
+Other times, it’s a family member, spouse, or adult child who uses manipulation tactics to get their way with you and other family members.

-Sometimes, it’s complicated.
-For those situations where it isn’t entirely possible to avoid a manipulator, there are techniques you can employ to disarm the manipulators in your life.
+For those situations, there are techniques you can employ to disarm the manipulators in your life.

 1. Take a step back.
 Literally.